-In NSW, the standard process to ensure compliance with the NTA when granting an EL is to apply the 'Native Title Condition'.
-We refer to this as a 'Standard EL.'
+In NSW, the standard process to ensure compliance with the NTA when granting a PEL or PSPA is to apply the Native Title Condition.
+We refer to this as a Standard PEL or Standard PSPA.
 This is permitted by:

-- the Native Title (Right to Negotiate (Exclusion) NSW Land) Determination No.1 of 1996, and - the Native Title (Right to Negotiate (Inclusion) NSW Land) Approval No.1 of 1996 (together the 'Determinations').
+- the Native Title (Right to Negotiate (Exclusion) NSW Land) Determination No.1 of 1996, and - the Native Title (Right to Negotiate (Inclusion) NSW Land) Approval No.1 of 1996 (together the 'determinations').

-The Determinations provide for an EL to be granted without going through the Right to Negotiate (RTN) process, provided the EL is granted subject to a Native Title Condition.
+The determinations provide for a PEL or PSPA to be granted without going through the Right to Negotiate (RTN) process, provided the PEL or PSPA is granted subject to a Native Title Condition.